muxiyun/Mae-old/README.md

 ``` bash
 $ go test -v -cover=true
 ```
-But we don't to suggest you to do so.
+But we don't suggest you to do so.
 In order to prevent the rapid consumption of cluster resources and the interaction between test cases, we recommend that you run the test cases one by one in you integrated development environment(suggest [Goland](https://www.jetbrains.com/go/)).

 ## Next: